inducer/lecture-tube/README.md

   For reference, I use a frame rate of 15fps, which is good enough for lecture footage.

 * Use MJPEG as the video format.
 That's what comes out of the camera.
-  (Actually, there's a setting for that, too.
-Make sure that's what it's set to.)
 If you're capturing in 1080p (you should), even my somewhat beefy Sandy Bridge laptop can't transcode to anything in real time, not even lowly MPEG2.

 * Audio format doesn't really matter.
 You might as well save some space and use MP3.
-(Your audio is pretty poor anyhow, unless you're using a fancy mic.)
+Your room audio is going to be pretty poor anyhow, unless you're using a fancy mic.
+Noise filtering (as described below) helps.

 At 1080p, you will get about 20GB of data for a two-hour lecture.